Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Estimation of unknown constants

 \subsection{With intercept}

 When an intercept is included in the model, the set of unknown parameters is $\kappa, \gamma, \theta_0$.
-We can estimate $\kappa$ as $p / n$. \citet[][footnote~4, page 3]{yadlowsky+etal:2021} observe that the estimator of $\upsilon$ in~(\ref{eq:sloe}) still converges to $\upsilon^2 = \mu^2 \gamma^2 + \kappa \sigma^2$ even when an intercept is included.
+We can estimate $\kappa$ as $p / n$. \citet[][footnote~4, page 3]{yadlowsky+etal:2021} observe that the estimator of $\upsilon^2$ in~(\ref{eq:sloe}) still converges to $\upsilon^2 = \mu^2 \gamma^2 + \kappa \sigma^2$ even when an intercept is included.
 We expect that the same holds when $\hat{\bbeta}$ is replaced by $\betady$ in~(\ref{eq:sloe}).
 Hence, we can reparameterise \eqref{eq:state_evol_inter} in terms of $\upsilon$ instead of $\gamma$ and use the estimate of $\upsilon$ as we did without intercept.
 The remaining unknown constant is $\theta_0$.
 Rather than finding an estimate of $\theta_0$, we propose to treat $\iota$ as a fixed parameter and solve \eqref{eq:state_evol_inter} for $\mu, b, \sigma, \theta_0$ given $\kappa, \eta, \iota$.
-According to Conjecture~\ref{conj:intercept} $\hat{\theta}_0^{\textrm{DY}} \overset{p}{\longrightarrow} \iota_{*}$, and, so, we can use the $\hat{\theta}_0^{\textrm{DY}}$ as an estimate for $\iota$.
-We have found that this approach is rather accurate and more accurate than estimating $\theta_0$ directly, analogously to the approach in \citet[][Section~7.2]{zhao+etal:2022}.
-The numerical experiments in the case study of Section~\ref{sec:case-study} provide strong support for the procedures we propose for the estimation of the unknown constants.
+According to Conjecture~\ref{conj:intercept} $\hat{\theta}_0^{\ttextrm{DY}} \overset{p}{\longrightarrow} \iota_{*}$, and, so, we can use the $\hat{\theta}_0^{\ttextrm{DY}}$ as an estimate for $\iota$.
+We have found that this approach is rather accurate and more accurate than estimating $\theta_0$ directly, as is proposed in \citet[][Section~7.2]{zhao+etal:2022}.
+The estimation of $\tau_j$ can be done as in the case without intercept.
+The numerical experiments in the case study of Section~\ref{sec:case-study} provide strong support for those procedures for estimating the unknown constants.